-Welcome to My Danish Christmas Advent Calendar!
+Welcome back to My Danish Christmas Advent Calendar!
 Join me every day in opening a new door.
-Just like last year, I’ve got a host of goodies to share with you – traditional Danish Christmas recipes, traditions, songs, games, decorations, crafts and landscapes… So sit back, relax and enjoy!
+Once again, I’ve got a host of goodies to share with you – traditional Danish Christmas recipes, traditions, songs, games, decorations, crafts and landscapes… So sit back, relax and enjoy!

 I went a bit mad at the weekend when I was at the supermarket.
 Not only is our house bursting with enough nibbles, sild (herring) and julebrygto sink a small Armada, behold this little lot!